isaacvando/rtl/README.md

 ```

 ## Todo
-- [ ] Allow more control for whitespace around RTL directives.
+- [ ] Allow more control for whitespace around RTL tags.
-- [ ] Allow RTL expressions to be escaped.
+- [ ] Allow RTL tags to be escaped.
 - [ ] Look into real hot code reloading.
 - [ ] Potentially update the generated code to use buffer passing style to avoid unnecessary copies.
 - [ ] Benchmark runtime performance against other template languages.
-- [ ] Potentially add error messages for incomplete directives.
+- [ ] Potentially add error messages for incomplete tags.